devvratsinghpanwar/Rydes/README.md

-# Welcome to your Expo app 👋
+# Welcome to your Rydes app 👋

+Rydes is a mobile application built with Expo and React Native that allows users to book rides from their current location.
+The app leverages a modern tech stack to provide a seamless user experience, including real-time ride booking, location services, and secure user authentication.
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started